-In compliance with the Technical System of Georgia (TCSG) State Board Policy, Coastal Pines Technical College has established and maintains a system of student discipline that is fair and efficient and carries out the TCSG policies which can be found at https://www.tcsg.edu/about-tcsg/state-board/policy-manual/
+In compliance with the Technical System of Georgia (TCSG) State Board Policy, Coastal Pines Technical College has established and maintains a system of student discipline that is fair and efficient and carries out the TCSG policies which can be found at www.tcsg.org.

-.
 Coastal Pines Technical College recognizes its responsibility to provide an atmosphere conductive to educational activity.
-With these principles in mind, the Coastal Pines Technical College establishes a Student Code of Conduct.
+With these principles in mind, the Coastal Pines Technical College establishes a Student Code of Conduct which is reviewed annually by the Student Leadership Committee.